telekom/OpenAPI-Dissector/README.md

 python3 generate.py
 ```

-A file `openapi_spec.lua` will be created in the generator directory.
+`gererate.py` processes the 3GPP release specific OpenAPI yaml files which have to be copied into the `5GC_APIs` sub-directory and as a result the `openapi_spec.lua` is created in the generator directory.

 ### Download json library